 And a lot more to make your life easier

-Real-time monitoring a thermometer, controlling a light bulb, etc, can be done via the Internet with the help of Sollae Cloud.
+Real-time monitoring of a thermometer, controlling a light bulb, etc, can be done via the Internet with the help of Sollae Cloud.
 You can easily build your own IoT system, monitor, control, and manage it via the Sollae Cloud.
 We offer a user-friendly web UI, a secure, reliable service that is available 24/7 and accessible from anywhere.

 No, you may need to sign up for a Google account then.